mspnp/samples/ResiliencyFailureModeAnalysisSample/Readme.md

 # Failure mode analysis
 Failure mode analysis (FMA) is a process for building resiliency into a system, by identifying possible failure points in the system.

-In this sample controller action you make a call to an external service, and design your Web API, at startup level to include different retry strategies depending on the expected exceptions:
+In this sample controller action you make a call to an external service.
+The web API is designed to include different retry strategies depending on the expected exceptions:
    429 - Throttling
    408 - Timeout
    503 or 5xx service unavailable
    401 unauthorized

-By using Polly library. (https://github.com/App-vNext/Polly)
+This is done in startup class in the ConfigureServices method by using Polly library. (https://github.com/App-vNext/Polly) PI